 Therefore, as a direct consequence, the Service will continue to ensure that we take every opportunity that presents itself will be taken to address identified skills gaps and, subject to resources and capacity.
-With partners we will continue to attempt to provide any suitable training in partnership with others, as and when those particular opportunities emerge.
+With partners we will continue to attempt to provide any suitable training in partnership with others, as and when those opportunities emerge.

-Specifically, officers from the Trading Standards Service attended a number of specialised training courses:
+Specifically, officers from the Trading Standards Service attended several specialised training courses:

-- Animal Health and Welfare courses,
+- · Animal Health and Welfare courses,

 - Metrology courses,

 - Scams courses